 The unaudited pro forma condensed combined financial information has been presented for informational purposes only.
 The pro forma information is not necessarily indicative of what the combined company's financial position or results of operations actually would have been had the merger been completed as of the dates indicated.
 In addition, the unaudited pro forma condensed combined financial information does not purport to project the future financial position or operating results of the combined company.
-There were no material transactions between Xerox and ACS during the periods presented in the unaudited pro forma condensed combined financial statements that would need to be eliminated.
+There were no material transactions between Xerox and ACS during the periods presented in the unaudited pro forma condensed combined.